Coleus neochilus: Description

 The succulent, grey-green leaves present with small hairs on the tops, and a grey-green colour.
 The plant itself remains a ground cover for the duration of its life (45–60 cm), forming massive bushes rather quickly.
-The aroma of the plant has been said to resemble cannabis.
+The aroma of the plant has been said to resemble cannabis or skunk.
 They bloom twice a year, in late summer and in late winter.

 The specific epithet neochilus is derived from the Latin word chilo, which refers to the calyx or lips.

 Habitat

 The plant is found in dry brush lands, open and sometimes rocky woodland, from the Western Cape, Eastern Cape, KwaZulu-Natal, Mpumalanga to Limpopo in South Africa, as well as in Zimbabwe, Zambia and Namibia.

 Cultivation

 Lobster bushes can tolerate wide temperature ranges, dry conditions and almost any soil, but prefer a well-drained sandy loam in full sun or partial shade.
 Hard pruning is suggested after flowering.
 Stems root very readily and the plant extends, where it forms a tidy cluster.
 Often planted in the landscape of difficult areas, the plant may become a little stressed in very dry conditions, but would revive when it receives some water.

 They can easily be propagated from softwood cuttings and would multiply in the garden.
 They are rarely affected by pests.